 Kappa Nu has an interesting history, it was one of the early fraternities (pre-WW I) largely composed of Jewish members.
 It later amalgamated with organizations of a similar make up, of which today’s ZBT is successor.

-ZBT, well-known among the Greek societies in the U.S., and is today non-sectarian.
+ZBT, well-known among the Greek societies in the U.S., is today non-sectarian.
 Perhaps the open nature of Kappa Nu’s 1954 party was a harbinger of ZBT’s inclusiveness in 2017.

 Further, both these events were held in the same state.
-The brother who hatched Be Alive in ’55 may have got the idea from his father or an uncle who attended the 1936 event at the Waldorf, or a similar event.
+The brother who hatched Be Alive in ’55 may have got the idea from his father or an uncle who attended the 1936 event at the Waldorf, or another similar event.